-This past summer, City Paper featured a by yours truly about development gone wild in North Central Philly, mostly around Temple University where a veritable gold rush to build student housing has been underway.
+This past summer, City Paper featured a cover story by yours truly about development gone wild in North Central Philly, mostly around Temple University where a veritable gold rush to build student housing has been underway.

 Among this reporter's findings were dozens, if not hundreds of instances of blatant violations of construction and other regulations: